KPN-CISO/pq-wg-theory/README.md

 The project consists of four aspects:
 1. A new VPN protocol
-2. Security proofs (both symbolic computational)
+2. Security proofs (both symbolic and computational)
 3. An implementation as a Linux kernel module
 4. Performance comparison with other VPN software